SEForAll/seforall.github.io/_pages/home.md

 We work on all kinds of systems, including Mobile, IoT,  TrustZone, etc.
 Our research spans various areas such as Vulnerability detection and Mitigating, Secure system development, Hardware Security, Type-safe languages, Software Diversity, and, Rehosting, to name a few.

+We hold a [weekly reading group](https://purs3lab.github.io/reading-group/), where we read both academic and non-academic articles related to various topics related to Computer Security.

 Our home is Purdue Univerisity, one of the leaders in [security research](http://csrankings.org/#/index?sec) and education.

 We are grateful for funding from DARPA.